sophiien/ip/README.md

 *task 1* description will be updated to report

 ```
-Task number 1 description has been updated to report
+Description old has been updated to report

 ```